-There is the weight of the evidence, and not, in my poor reassertion of it.
-What is it that one soul should have found to be true, that which all the great souls have declared?
-If you would have authority. take it on their word.
-Remember that what I speak is indeed spoken with my lips, but with Their voice; I bring to you the testimony of the ages; I bring to you the message from an innumerable company.
-I, but weak and poor in my own knowledge, limited and circumscribed in my own experience, servant of that great Brotherhood, holding it the proudest privilege and delight to be able to serve and to give my obedience, I speak Their word. do not dare to endorse it, as it were, though knowing it to be true.
+the great souls have declared?
+If you would are authority, take it on their word.
+Remember what I speak is indeed spoken with my but with Their voice; I bring to you the estimony of the ages; I bring to you the sessage from an innumerable company.
+I, but and poor in my own knowledge, limited and circumscribed in my own experience, servant of that great Brotherhood, holding it the proudest privilege and delight to be able to serve and to give my obedience, I speak Their word.
+I do not dare to endorse it, as it were, though knowing it to be true.
 I put it on Their testimony, unshakable, immovable, back to the furthest antiquity, down to the present day, an unbroken army of mighty witnesses, an innumerable company of prophets, of teachers, of saints.
 Their messenger, I speak Their message.
 You can prove its truth for yourselves, if you will.